Mustapha7018/2023-project-phase-mobile-tasks/on-boarding/Task App/README.md

 ## About the App 📖

 Task App is a mobile application designed to help users manage their daily tasks efficiently.
 With this app, users can perform CRUD (Create, Read, Update and Delete) operations in a simple and intuitive interface.
+This app was implemented while incorporating Test-Driven Development (TDD) and Clean Architecture.

 ## Features 🌟